erickcampolina-hotmart/labels-finder/README.md

 ## Extension Settings

-Create a file named "labelsFinder.json" at the root of your project and add the property "labelsPath" with path of your pt-BR language file.
+Create a file named "labelsFinder.json" at the root of your project and add the properties "labelsPath" (path of your language file) and "documentSelector" (type of files to applicate autocomplete).

 ```
 {
-    "labelsPath": "src/language/pt_BR.json"
+    "labelsPath": "src/language/pt_BR.json",
+    "documentSelector": ["javascript", "typescript", "html"]
 }
 ```